Is Nosepass Good in Ruby & Sapphire Playthrough?

 Tutor Moves

-Nosepass Guide
+Nosepass Ruby & Sapphire Guide

 At 375 BST, Nosepass is firmly in pre-evolution territory.
 Evolve it into Probopass before bringing it to any serious fight.